ltelab/disdrodb/docs/source/install.rst

 Pip-based installation
 ..............................

-Disdrodb is available from the Python Packaging Index (PyPI) as follow :
+disdrodb is available from the Python Packaging Index (PyPI) as follow :

 .. code-block:: bash